eeevar/marketing-form-functions/README.md

+# index.html
+Use the index.html to test changes to your functions.
+Your changes will be live here: https://eeevar.github.io/marketing-form-functions/

+# OOB eventlisteners
+These eventlisteners are OOB from Microsoft with CIJ.
+Use them to trigger your functions as necessary. document.addEventListener("d365mkt-beforeformload", function () {
+    console.log("d365mkt-beforeformload");
+});

+document.addEventListener("d365mkt-afterformload",  function () {
+    console.log("d365mkt-afterformload");
+});

+document.addEventListener("d365mkt-formrender", function () {
+    console.log("d365mkt-formrender");
+});

+document.addEventListener("d365mkt-formsubmit", function () {
+    console.log("blocked mkt-formsubmit");
+});

 # How to use this repository in your D365 CI forms
+At the top of this page, select "Code" to see the code clearly.

 1. Copy the code below and paste it between the <body> and <main> tags in the HTML editor.
 In the funciton "afterFormLoad()" you can call the functions available in the repository.

 <script src="https://eeevar.github.io/marketing-form-functions/js-functions/marketingFormFunctions.js" onload="dispatchCustomEvent()"></script><script>